jitt-team/fluent-calculations-primitives/.github/README.md

 Currently this is an experimental project, authors are exploring it's technical viability and the value proposition.

-## What's being solved?
+## Burning need

-Working on line of business applications projects authors have observed a typical difficuty in communicating the details of implementations of more complex business logic.
+Having worked on many line of business applications authors have observed a common difficuty in having a common understading withing team and users when dealing with of non-trivial business logic or calculations.
-Validating the correctness of financial calculations like taxes involves a lot of effort on analyst or tester side.
+Validating the correctness of financial calculations like taxes as an example involves a lot of effort on analyst or tester side.
-Pinpointing problems from only final results is mostly impossible, thus requiring manual debugging.
+Pinpointing problems from just the final result is rather challanging, thus often developer resort to manual debugging of the test cases.
-TDD falls short of communicating more complex test cases to business people and it's.
+TDD falls short of communicating more complex test cases to business people as it relies on quite granular decompostion.
-Splitting up some algorithms is not always a good option due to loss of original conciseness.
+Splitting up some algorithms is not always a good option too, due to loss of the original conciseness.
-Troubleshooting calculations happening in a production environment is impossinle without deploying some manual logging that makes code noisy and less readable.
+Troubleshooting calculations happening in a production environment is impossible without deploying some manual logging that makes code noisy and less readable.

+## Value proposition

+Same amount of code, save thousands of hours in debugging.

 ## Features